aradarbel10/Dyppyl/README.md

 The theoretical background that goes into this project is pretty advanced, so you don't need to worry about it.
 But if you *do* want to know all the tiniest details, check out [Stanford's CS143 Course](https://web.stanford.edu/class/archive/cs/cs143/cs143.1128/) which is where a lot of my knowledge comes from.
-If you have a hard time understanding some concepts feel free to ask for my help on Discord (AradArbel10#3813) and maybe we'll figure it out together -- I'm still learning too!
+If you have a hard time understanding some concepts feel free to ask for my help on Discord (AradArbel10#3813 or on [the PLT server](https://discord.gg/4Kjt3ZE)) and maybe we'll figure it out together -- I'm still learning too!

-## Goals
-- Provide utilities for all stages of compilation
-    - At the time of writing, Dyppyl can generate a tokenizer, and a parser (LL(1), LR(0), LR(1)).
-    I'd like to continue developing more modular stages for both the frontend and backend parts.
-    - Currently the tokenizer supports very little customizability.
-    For the future I plan on providing support for lexing based on any arbitrary regular expressions, and better integration with parsers.
-    - Allow to modularly assemble backends that could export generated code in any format (C, ASM, bytecode, LLVM IR, etc...) and composed with third-party backends.
-    - Include type checkers, static analysis stages, and debug info in the compilation process.

-- High runtime performance
-    - Most common parser generators produce a result that's compiled separately.
-With Dyppyl I intend to heavily utilize the metaprogramming capabilities of C++ to perform all the prerequired work at the time of compiling the parser itself.
-    - Rather than a parser generator, this would work more similarly to a pre-compiled parsing library that you can include in your own projects.

 ## How can I use Dyppyl?
 Dyppyl is a fully header-only library, so if you want to use it yourself you just need to get all the headers into your project*.

+Notice the code is divided into many different files (for example, different files for different kinds of parsers).
+If you plan on using only certain features, take only them.
+But keep in mind files may depend on one another.

-*currently there are dependencies that Dyppyl relies, but some of these likely will be eliminated in the future. you can find them in the `deps/` folder.
+*currently there are third-party dependencies that Dyppyl relies on, but some of these likely will be eliminated in the future. you can find them in the `deps/` folder.

+## How can I contribute?
+The repository doesn't follow any particular formatting style.
+You are always welcome to contribute examples, fixes, etc...
+For larger features you should talk to me so we can work together!

 ## Some Old Examples
 These are a little outdated by now, but I keep them here anyway.